 EYE OF SCIENCE / SCIENCE PHOTO LIBRARY EYE OF SCIENCE / SCIENCE PHOTO LIBRARY

 Bat flea.
-Coloured scanning electron micrograph (SEM) of the head of an Ischnopsyllus octactenus flea, showing its mandibles, which are used to pierce the host's skin and suck blood.
+Coloured scanning electron micrograph (SEM) of an Ischnopsyllus octactenus flea.
+The two antennae-like structures (top) are sensory palps, and below these are the mandibles, which are used to pierce the host's skin and suck blood.
 This flea lives on the common pipistrelle (Pipistrellus pipistrellus) bat.
 As a result of living on a nocturnal host the flea has no eyes.
-Magnification: x187 when printed 10 centimetres wide.
+Magnification: x160 when printed 10 centimetres wide.

 Model release not required.
 Property release not available.